 YouTube videos of ham fellows making beautiful capacitors using TA1LSX butterfly capacitor plates or kits

-- M0MSN Mike’s Youtube Channel – The “Capacitor” (Mike shares a lot of cool projects as well as nice loop antennas, I suggest to follow him)
+- M0MSN Mike’s Youtube Channel – The “Capacitor” (Mike shares a lot of cool projects as well as nice loop antennas, I suggest you follow him)

 - M0AWN Chris Gladman’s YouTube Channel (How to make a butterfly capacitor video sequence)